 Every day, silence is with you, helping you to make sense of life.
 Every day, you probably don’t notice it.
 Instead, people are typically distracted by the noises going on around them.
 The noise gets all of our attention.
 Silence gets almost none.

-Those who awaken dig in for the long haul and dig out lots of nasty issues until they find that they are done for now.
-It seems to be that many people come to a natural flow at a certain point, and while they may still have core issues and other things hanging around, those issues no longer have the same force to disrupt the person's inner flow.
+Those who awaken dig in for the long haul also dig out lots of nasty issues.
+However at some point, things even out inside–not outside.
+The outside world is never done having its ups and downs.
+For the individual, it seems to be that many people come to a natural flow at a certain point, and while they may still have core issues and other attachments hanging around, those issues no longer have the same force to disrupt the person’s inner flow.
 They are far more easily accepted and released, and because of this deep acceptance, the person continues to melt more deeply into the silence of the soul.

 This continued practice of witnessing has the important benefit of re-constructing your human tendencies so that your stronger tendency moves towards this kind of neutrality rather than to the reactive instinctual fight-flight patterns that are the foundation of most every human ego.
 Never underestimate the power of these instinctual patterns.
 Core issues are profound, but the instinctual animal body is the foundation for those beasts.
 And these hidden monsters are what we start to see more and more clearly as we rest in silence.